jmczab/git-tris/Gaming system install.md

 ```

 # Ready player tux
-System is pretty much ready to install and game!
+System is pretty much ready to install games, and game!

 # Optional stuff
-Fire snapd into the heart of the sun - because I hate the interface to snap and I'd rather sandbox my own stuff when required
+Fire snapd into the heart of the sun - because I hate the interface to snap and I'd rather sandbox my own stuff when required, and FlatPak is much more robust
 ```
 sudo apt autoremove --purge snapd
 ```

-Create a separate location for games, and use the games group for my games (setgid: not for everyone I realise, but it helps permissions) also add "myuser" to the input group (for access to certain devices, like dance mats)
+Create a separate location for games, and use the games group for my games (setgid: not for everyone I realise, but it helps permissions) also add "myuser" to the input group (for access to certain devices, like dance mats.
+Yes, I still enjoy (Stepmania)[https://github.com/stepmania/stepmania])
 ```
 sudo usermod -a -G games myuser sudo mkdir /opt/games